-For investors, please contact:

-Hamish Collins, Managing Director info@aeonmetals.com.au www.aeonmetals.com.au
+For investors, please contact: Hamish Collins, Managing Director info@aeonmetals.com.au www.aeonmetals.com.au

-For media, please contact:

-Citadel-MAGNUS

-Peter Brookes or James Strong

-02 8234 0100
+For media, please contact: Citadel-MAGNUS Peter Brookes or James Strong 02 8234 0100

-Figure 1 Schematic long section of the Vardy Zone (showing approximate Resource blocks (Blue) for the copper-cobalt Resource) and the Marley Zone.
+Figure 1 Schematic long section of the Vardy Zone showing approximate Resource blocks (Blue) for the copper-cobalt Resource.
 The hole traces and numbers for all the completed holes are shown.
-The Long Section shows assay results for 7 of the 9 holes of the second phase drill program in 2017.
+The Long Section now shows the first four holes of the second phase drill program in 2017.